Danish11400/learning-javascript/README.md

 ### Class3 - of - chapter4 - setting up prettier extension

 _also nothing in this video just tells how to set up prettier extension_

+### Class4 - of - chapter4 - Installing Node.js and Setting Up a Dev Environment

+**in this telling is how to install live server**
+_and nothing important_

+### Class5 - of - chapter4 - Learning How to Code